checkout/CheckoutCardManagement-iOS/README.md

 ```

 ### Get a list of cards
-Once you’ve authenticated your application and the cardholder, you can return a list of non-sensitive card data using `getCards`.
+Once you’ve authenticated your application and the cardholder, you can return a list of non-sensitive card data using `getCards` for that cardholder.
 This returns the **last 4 digits of the long card number** for our cards (also known as the Primary Account Number, or PAN), the **expiry date** of the card, the name of the **cardholder** associated with that card, the **state** of that card, and the unique ID for each card returned.

 ```Swift
 cardManager.getCards { result in